7 Sophisticated and Festive July 4th Outfit Ideas

 A tip on drying, though: you need the right hairbrush.
 Don’t wrap your bangs with a round brush or you will have the very dated “bubble bangs.”

 Instead, use a boar’s hair paddle brush when blow-drying bangs.
 Brush bangs to the left than to the right, aiming the blow dryer down onto bangs.
-The brush our editors swear by is from Mason Pearson.
-It’s a worthy investment that will last a lifetime.

 Keep It Natural